saasbook/AV102/transcripts/week2/what_is_version_control.md

-much longer than I've - I've been thinking about it but it is - is fantastically powerful and you know not particularly required - for the 169 Engineering Software as a Service course but y'know it's kind of once you've got the git skills and Heroku skills and so on you're - you're set up really to do things as we've been doing them at AgileVentures which is to have
+much longer than I've - I've been thinking about it but it is - is fantastically powerful and you know not particularly required - for the 169 Engineering Software as a Service course but y'know it's kind of once you've got the Git skills and Heroku skills and so on you're - you're set up really to do things as we've been doing them at AgileVentures which is to have